 Additional/Emergency Phone: (845) 758-0335

 Galleries are open with the following current seasonal hours:

 (Calls recommended for changes/updated schedules before visiting.)

 For off-schedule appointments and curb-side pickup please call or email us.

 (Off-schedule or by-chance walk-ins welcome, but best to contact gallery first.)

 FACEMASKS are welcome but not required during a visit in the gallery.

 (Unfortunately, we are not able to accommodate wheelchairs; we are a third floor walk-up.
 If access is an issue for our visitors, please call ahead to work out any possible viewing alternatives.
 Thank-you for your understanding!)

-(We recently launced this web site and will be adding detailed directions shortly.
+(We are currently working to upgrade this section and will be adding detailed directions shortly.
 Please refer to any number of on-line mapping resources - like Google Maps - for directions or call the gallery directly.)